-Scenario 1: Insect Scenario 2: Possums Scenario 3: Stoats & Rats Species Vespine wasps, Argentine stem weevil, Australian sheep blowfly Brushtail possums Stoats & rats Aim Eradication Eradication Eradication Justification: Conservation, Agriculture or other Conservation & Agriculture.
-Wasps attack native birds and insects and deplete critical food resources.
-Conservation & Agriculture: Predator on native birds & invertebrates, eats native plants, carrier for bovine TB Conservation & Agriculture: Predator on native birds & invertebrates, eats native plants, carrier for diseases Genetic target Fertility or sex ratio Fertility Fertility or sex ratio Nature of gene editing Inactivation of gene Inactivation of gene? (not yet known) Insertion of new gene? (not yet known) Affects target individuals or passed on to future generations Passed on to future generations Passed on to future generations Passed on to future generations Method of transmission of CRISPR gene edit: Virus, bacteria, compound, other.
-Direct injection into embryo Direct injection into egg cell Direct injection into egg cell Are non-naturally arising genes introduced into the genome?
-No No No
+SCENARIO 1 Insect SCENARIO 2 Possums SCENARIO 3 Rodents and stoats Species Vespine wasps, Argentine stem weevil, Australian sheep blowfly Brushtail possums Stoats and rats Aim Eradication Eradication Eradication Justification: Conservation, Agriculture or other Conservation and Agriculture: Wasps attack native birds and insects and deplete critical food resources Conservation and Agriculture: Predator of native birds and invertebrates, eats native plants, carrier of bovine TB Conservation and Agriculture: Predator of native birds and invertebrates, eats native plants, carrier of diseases Genetic target Fertility or sex ratio Fertility Fertility or sex ratio Nature of gene editing Inactivation of gene Inactivation of gene? (not yet known) Insertion of new gene? (not yet known) Affects target individuals or passed on to future generations Passed on to future generations Passed on to future generations Passed on to future generations Method of transmission of CRISPR gene edit: Virus, bacteria, compound, other Direct injection into embryo Direct injection into egg cell Direct injection into egg cell Are non-naturally arising genes introduced into the genome?
+Yes Yes Yes